 Celestarium is an accurate view of the night sky from the North Pole in the form of a pi shawl.
-It is the sister shawl to Southern Skies.
+It is the sister shawl to Southern Skies and cousin to Equatorial Nights, an infinity scarf featuring all the stars around the celestial equator.
 Eyelets and beads are used to represent the stars.
 The center bead represents Polaris.

 The first bead is prestrung, the rest are attached using a small crochet hook.
 The edge of the shawl is a knitted on garter stitch border.

 To help keep track of the star placement, stitch markers are placed every 72 stitches once the shawl reaches above 72 stitches.
 There will always be 72 stitches in between markers.
 No stitch markers have be moved around to accommodate star placement.
 The pattern includes a star chart that shows what constellations have been knitted.

 46” / 117 cm diameter

 3 skeins Blue Moon Fiber Arts Seduction (400 yd / 366 m per 4oz / 113 g skein; 50% Merino, 50% Tencel) in Haida